Working with workflows

 or Switch

 .
-But you can also call custom actions or reusable workflows.
+You can also call custom actions or reusable workflows.
 This way you can create nested workflows and individual pieces of logic that are composable.

 To add a node: